Troy-AAbraham/dissertation_results/README.md

 The results are organized by the traditional dynamic modes according to the labels

-LP - Long-period mode
+LP - Long-period mode,
-SP - Short-period mode
+SP - Short-period mode,
-DR - Dutch-roll mode
+DR - Dutch-roll mode,
-RL - Roll mode
+RL - Roll mode,
-SR - Spiral mode
+SR - Spiral mode,

 the bank angle, either phi_0 or phi_45, and the derivatives or inertia components that are varied.